China-India border dispute could 'spiral out of control' China warns

 The 3500km frontier between the two superpowers is hotly disputed but no one has been killed there for decades.

-The Indian Army said there were "casualties on both sides" after the violent confrontation with three soldiers killed.
+The Indian Army said there were "casualties on both sides" after the violent confrontation.
 China has not confirmed its number of casualties.

-The army said in a statement late Tuesday that the two sides "have disengaged" from the disputed Galwan area where they clashed overnight on Monday.
+The Indian army said in a statement late Tuesday that the two sides "have disengaged" from the disputed Galwan area where they clashed overnight on Monday.

 The army originally reported that three Indian soldiers had died, but later said 17 additional soldiers succumbed to injuries they suffered in the sub-zero temperatures of the high-altitude terrain.

-On Tuesday the Global Times, China's English language newspaper that has been increasingly used by the Communist Party to promote its world view, said the "arrogance and recklessness" of India was the reason for the tension.
+On Tuesday the Global Times, China's English-language newspaper that has been increasingly used by the Communist Party to promote its world view, said the "arrogance and recklessness" of India was the reason for the tension.

 "In recent years, New Delhi has adopted a tough stance on border issues, which is mainly resulted from two misjudgements.
 It believes that China does not want to sour ties with India because of increasing strategic pressure from the US, therefore China lacks the will to hit back provocations from the Indian side," it said.